angular-ui/AngularJS-sublime-package/README.md

 }
 ```

-Now you can have auto-complete on your custom elements along with the normal HTML element list.
+Now you can have auto-complete on your custom elements.

-Extending Scopes
+Extending And Excluding Scopes
-===
+---

 **Defining Tag Scopes**

-By default this plugin will only allow attribute completions within the scope of an HTML tag or with a [Jade](https://github.com/davidrios/jade-tmbundle) attribute list.
+By default this plugin will only allow attribute completions within the scope of an HTML tag or within a [Jade](https://github.com/davidrios/jade-tmbundle) attribute list.

 This however can be changed by updating the property `attribute_defined_scopes`.